MachinaCore/CygwinPortable/README.md

 **Settings:**

  - Shell: You can choose between mintty (default) and ConEmu.
 I've already included the last stable version of ConEmu (you can replace it with beta if you want - You should only preserve my ConEmu.xml file).
+ - Default Environment: Choose between Cygwin and Windows Subsystem for Linux as default handler for running commands and open folders (you can still override this with "-cygwin" for cygwin and "-wsl" for Windows Subsystem for Linux.
+Useful if you associate e.g. .sh files with CygwinPortable.exe.
  - Executable File Extensions: Define what extensions are should by executed with Cygwin.
 This will NOT register the files directly !
 This option will tell Cygwin Portable if a "open with" under windows is a extension that can be used from bash.
 If you open a file with a unknown extesion CygwinPortable will open the folder and not run the file.
+ - Support WSL: Enable Windows Subsystem for Linux for running commands, open folders and Context Manu
  - Use TrayMenu: Enable/Disable the Traymenu (NOT RECOMMEND !) - if the Traymenu is disabled you can reactivate this option in Data/config.ini -> TrayMenu=True
  - Exit after execution: If you open a file in Cygwin (e.g. a Shellscript) the window is closed after successfully execution.
 If you want see the output leave it disabled.
  - Disable Message Boxes: If CygwinPortable failed it will show the error in a Message Box.
 Disable it if you are working in a non GUI environment.